Testosterone Replacement Therapy

 Do you accept insurance?

-Insurance should cover testosterone therapy in individuals with testosterone deficiency.
+Insurance may cover testosterone therapy in individuals with testosterone deficiency based on your deductible, copay and medical necessity.
 We are credentialed with many insurance companies (see below).

 How do I get started?